NChang007/react-carousel/README.md

 ## Features

-- Easy to use in re-use
+- Easy to use
 - Auto slides
 - Supports videos
+- Auto Slides
+- Can change the auto slide interval
 - Responsive to screen size

 ## Installation